nagisa77/yt-dlp-translate/README.md

 # then edit .env
 ```

 3. Adjust `config.yaml` to define the playlist name, output directory and download options.
+If
+   YouTube requests a sign-in to confirm you're not a bot, export your browser cookies and set
+   `cookie_file` or `cookies_from_browser` under the `download` section to let yt-dlp authenticate.

 4. Run the helper: